 As soon as Einstein set foot in the United States, his new owners consigned his race conditioning to Helen Pitts, the person responsible for taking over their stable when Kenneth McPeek decided to retire.
 McPeek and Pitts are both known as successful American trainers of Thoroughbred horses.

 Thumbelina held the world record for the smallest horse ever, being a dwarf miniature horse that was born on May 1, 2001.
 She eventually died in 2018.
 She is considered the world’s smallest horse, having a height of just 17 inches, which translated into 43 centimeters, and a weight of just 57 pounds, which is roughly 26 kg.
 This made her get in the Guinness World Records.

 She had a head that was very large compared to the rest of her body.
 Her torso was also very big, while her legs were small.
 Although she was a few inches shorter than Einstein, her weight was twice as big.
 The case of Thumbelina was basically a clear dwarfism condition.
 Einstein, on the other hand, had perfectly balanced dimensions despite his size, making him the smallest horse without a medical condition.

 Einstein got the world’s smallest living horse title just after Thumbelina passed away in 2018.

-At the age of just two months, Einstein was able to set another important record, being the only horse in history to ever get surgery by a neurosurgeon that was a canine specialist.
-Einstein got treated for a spinal cord surgery that required an 8-hour long operation.
+At the age of just two months, Einstein the mini horse was able to set another important record, being the only horse in history to ever get surgery by a neurosurgeon that was a canine specialist.
+Einstein suffered a spinal cord injury that required an 8-hour-long surgery.
 This surgery managed to save his life and was done at Cornell University.

 Just eight weeks after this surgery, the horse become one of the stars invited to the Oprah Winfrey Show.